A Multiquadratic Field Generalization of Artin's Conjecture: Introduction

-As an example, consider the field $K=\mathbb{Q}(\sqrt{5}, \sqrt{13})$, which satisfies the hypotheses of the theorem and has Hilbert class field $H=K$.
-Then the conjectured density of primes for which the ray class field of conductor $p\mO_K$ is equal to $K(\zeta_p+\zeta_p^{-1})$ is computed in this paper to be Using a computer, we found this density to be very close to the actual density among the first two hundred thousand primes, which we computed to be
+As an example, consider the field $K=\mathbb{Q}(\sqrt{5}, \sqrt{13})$, which satisfies the hypotheses of the theorem.
+Using PARI, we computed the density of primes $p$ split in $K/\mathbb{Q}$ for which $K$ has minimal index mod $p$ among the first two hundred thousand primes to be

+In this paper, we prove that the generalized Riemann hypothesis implies the density of such primes $p$ should be which is very close to our calculations. \\

-We also consider the related problem of determining which multiquadratic fields contain a unit of norm $-1$.
-We prove the following theorem.\\
+We conjecture that Theorem \ref{maintheorem} holds for any totally real Galois number field $K$.
+We also consider the related problem of determining which multiquadratic fields contain a unit of norm $-1$. \\